• Skip to primary navigation

 Is this about the data center proposed near Wyndham in Hanover?
 No folks, that’s different and is still working it’s way through the Hanover Planning commission – no meetings have been scheduled at this time, but we and many others are watching that closely.

 Technology Overlay District (TOD) is a special zoning tool that adds additional guidelines to the existing zoning.
 It allows specific business uses under certain conditions, including requirements for building setbacks, landscape buffers, and design standards, to ensure compatibility with nearby properties.
 Establishing a TOD will involve updates to both the Comprehensive Plan and the zoning ordinance.
 View the proposed changes to the comprehensive plan and zoning ordinance.
-In this case it allows heavier industrial type development than is currently permitted and allows it by-right, (as opposed to conditional use permitting which allows for public feedback and board review/approval for each major project).
+In this case it allows heavier industrial type development than is currently permitted and allows it by-right with no further community engagement, (as opposed to conditional use permitting which allows for public feedback and board review/approval for each major project).

 A Technology Zone (TZ) is a separate designation that provides financial incentives to encourage private investment and job creation within the designated area.
 While the TOD sets the planning and design framework, the TZ offers the economic incentives to attract businesses.
 View the proposed ordinance establishing a Technology Zone.